-Python has come a long way since Guido Van Rossum, a Dutch programmer who formerly worked for Google and Dropbox created and launched it.
+Python has come a long way since it launched.
 For 30 years, it has done marvelous things that brought great changes across industries whether in business, communication, medicine, science, transportation, and technology.

 Years of continuous research and development of Python Software Foundation and its supporting communities made it one of the most in-demand programming languages in web development.
 Now, Python holds the title of the fastest-growing major programming language according to a StackOverflow study.

 And so far, it doesn’t show any sign of slowing down.

 Python, a high-level, object-oriented programming language with dynamic semantics, is known for its code readability, flexibility, simplified syntax, and flawless features.
 It ranked No. 3 on Dcoding Dojo’s 2022 annual list of the most popular programming languages.
 Developers, software engineers, and data scientists use Python for Data Analytics, Big Data Researches, and Machine Learning (ML) algorithms.

 With Python’s almost perfection, users can create many things from basic programming applications to complex data structures.
 It can even build large-sized multi-protocol network applications with its powerful library.
 No wonder it’s developers’ top pick language.
 So, if you’re serious to learn Python, try these simple steps.

 1. Download and Install Python on your PC.

 If you want to learn Python, the first thing that you need to do is to visit the official open source website of Python: https://www.python.org/.
 This website is run by Python Software Foundation (PSF), a nonprofit organization devoted to the Python programming language since March 6, 2001.
 From there you can download the app and install it on your computer.

 2. Do Self-Learning